 Survey mark protection

-It is in everyone’s interest to take care of survey marks and protect them from damage.
-At LINZ, we provide a free service that helps to preserve the marks.
+It is important to take care of survey marks and protect them from damage.
+We provide a free service to help preserve them.

 If you’re planning works